 The amount we pay to the appraisal district for property tax is a simple equation.
 The dollar value the taxing jurisdiction puts on our property X the annual tax rate for the county in which we live.
 Each year Texas counties have the opportunity to reassess the property’s value and later each year, they set the actual tax rate.

 In my real estate career, I often meet homeowners that do not understand the difference between Appraised Value for taxes and Resale Value of their home.
-The first number is what our taxes are based on and has very little to do with the second number.
-A high taxable value does not necessarily mean our homes will sell for more when the time comes.
+The Appraised Value is what our taxes are based on and is not necessarily our Resale Value.
+A high taxable value does not mean our homes will sell for more when the time comes.
 It does mean we pay more taxes.
-It’s my goal to help homeowners understand the difference and keep as much money in their pockets as possible.
-Therefore, I spend a large amount of time, during the spring, helping homeowners that I know prepare for our Tax Appraisal Protests.
+It’s my goal to help fellow neighbors and homeowners understand the difference and keep as much money in their pockets as possible.
+Therefore, I spend a large amount of time, during the spring, helping homeowners prepare for our tax appraisal protests.

 What to Expect?

-When the updated value is set, as homeowners we receive the Notice of Appraised Value letter from the county.
+When the updated value is set, as homeowners we receive the Notice of Appraised Valueletterfrom the county.
 In the Dallas Fort Worth Metroplex, our notices come out mid-April.
-I did.
 It is important to watch for this notice in the mail and act quickly because we have a short timeframe in which to plead our case.
 The typical deadline is 30 days after we receive the notice or May 15th, whichever is later.
-I received my notice on April 17, as many other homeowners did and that leaves us precious little time to research and plead our case if we believe the new value is too high.
-Near the end of this year, typically in October, we will receive our actual tax bill calculating the updated Appraised Value multiplied by the current Tax Rate with a deadline to pay the annual taxes by January 31st of the next calendar year, but that is later and now we must focus on the current deadline.
+I received my notice on April 17, as many other homeowners did and that leaves us precious little time to research and plead our case if we believe the new taxable value is too high.
+Near the end of this year, typically in October, we will receive our actual tax bill calculating the updated Appraised Value multiplied by the current Tax Rate with a deadline to pay the annual taxes by January 31st of the next calendar year, but that is information for later and now we must focus on the current deadline.